Posts Tagged ‘Documentary Production’

 Source BoxOfficeMojo.com — Brandon Gray October 5,2004

-Many interviews for documentary projects are shot under less then ideal conditions in offices, at events, factories, on the street and in dangerous or hostile environments.
-Lighting is essential in getting a picture.
+Many interviews for documentary projects are shot under less than ideal conditions in offices, at events, factories, on the street and in dangerous or hostile environments.
+Lighting is essential in getting a properly exposed segment.

 Crew Setting Up Lighting